pathogenseq/pathogenseq-scripts/README.md

 # Pathogenseq scripts

 This repository contains scripts which could be useful to the group.
+To be as useable, scripts should:
-Scripts should be as agnostic to the organism/input data as possible.
+* Be as agnostic to the organism/input data as possible
+* Not contain hard-coded variables which the user must change

 ## Whole genome assembly
 ### Finding/Extracting genes from whole/draft genomes